 Many business owners grapple with whether or not they should post the prices of their products and services on their websites.
 Other than retail sites such as hotels, rental car places, major department stores and so forth, others lean more towards not posting prices on their websites at all.
 B2B businesses with careers in areas such as accounting and tax preparation, business consulting, legal services, and so forth tend to shy away from posting prices for their services online.

 Why is this a concern for many business owners?
 Especially since buyers are trained to make price part of their decision-making process.
 After reading through material online and pretty much being sold on what’s being offered, many consumers would prefer to know the price before moving forward.

-Why Many Business Owners Shy Away From Putting Pricing on Their Websites
+Why Many Business Owners Shy Away from Showing Price

 Many business owners shy away from putting prices on their websites for various reasons.
 For example, some believe that: